apache/cordova-docs/www/docs/en/3.3.0/plugin_ref/spec.md

 ## _source-file_ Element

-The `<source-file>` element identifies executable source code that should be installed into a project. <a href="../cordova/splashscreen/<a href="../cordova/splashscreen/splashscreen.show.html">splashscreen.show</a>.html">Example</a>s:
+The `<source-file>` element identifies executable source code that should be installed into a project.
+Examples:

     <!-- android -->
     <source-file src="src/android/Foo.java"